Soil Contamination and Waste Classification

-Under the NSW Waste Classification Guidelines (Part 1: Classifying Waste) and the Protection of the Environment Operations (POEO) Act 1997, all waste material must be correctly classified before it can be stored, reused, transported, or disposed of.
-This applies to both construction-generated waste and naturally occurring materials like excavated soil.
+Under the NSW Waste Classification Guidelines and the Protection of the Environment Operations Act 1997, all waste must be classified before it is reused, stored, transported or disposed of.
+This applies to construction waste, contaminated soil, stockpiled material and excavated natural material.

-We begin with a site-specific inspection and sampling strategy based on the type, volume, and origin of your waste.
-Whether the material is in-situ, stockpiled, or freshly excavated, we design a compliant sampling plan aligned with EPA guidance, including the number of samples required and how they should be collected.
+We begin with a site-specific assessment based on the origin, type and volume of material.
+Whether the waste is in situ, stockpiled or freshly excavated, we design a compliant sampling strategy aligned with NSW EPA guidance.

-Our experienced consultants collect representative samples and screen for physical contaminants.
-We’ll also assess site history and any visual signs of contamination to inform lab analysis.
+Our consultants collect representative samples, assess site history, and identify physical or visual indicators of contamination to inform laboratory testing and classification.

 Laboratory Analysis